Subaru-PFS/ics_doc/SSN-00028/index.rst

 for identifying multiple instances.
 Commonly used shorter names like r1 for RCU1 are NOT RECOMMENDED, not to confuse team members.
-Considering replacements by maintenance, especially for hardware replacement consisted with several hardwares and control boxes, it is RECOMMENDED to break configurations into files by domains to be used, such as a set of control computers and hardwares for cameras (like FCC) in PFI, or a piepan of each cryostat in SpS.
+Considering replacements by maintenance, especially for hardware replacement consisted with several hardware and control boxes, it is RECOMMENDED to break configurations into files by domains to be used, such as a set of control computers and hardware for cameras (like FCC) in PFI, or a piepan of each cryostat in SpS.

 Files in two directories, `host-mac` and `hosts`, SHALL be the same file name